Bike-Worcester/bike-worcester-branding/README.md

   - remove all fill and stroke colours
   - convert all strokes to paths
   - reduce to a single compound path and fill black
+- When saving multicolour files:
+  - set the shapes to be coloured to pure black
+  - set the background to pure white

 _Note: Some applications generate messy non-standard svg files, so always check the exported svg file in a web browser._

+## Troubleshooting

+### Build process fails reading `controlPoint`

+If the build process fails with this `svgo` error, open the original svg file in [svgomg](https://jakearchibald.github.io/svgomg/) and save it again.
+This will clean up the file and remove any non-standard attributes.